NielsLiisberg/IceBreak-Samples/README.md

 3) Open the "Available packages" tab
 4) Click "git" and "Install"

-Now - From a IBMi menu prompt start the SSH deamon:
+You need to ensure that the ssh deamon is running on your IBM i.
+So from a IBM i menu prompt start the SSH deamon:

 ```
 ===> STRTCPSVR *SSHD